Scarlet-15/SYNGAN/README.md

 # SYN GAN: Tamil Text-to-Image Synthesis using Generative Adversarial Networks

-This repository implements **TAM GAN**, a novel framework designed for generating high-quality images from Tamil text descriptions using Generative Adversarial Networks (GANs).
+This repository implements **SYN GAN**, a novel framework designed for generating high-quality images from Tamil text descriptions using Generative Adversarial Networks (GANs).
 The architecture integrates language models like **TAM-BERT** and **MuRIL BERT** to process Tamil text, and GAN-based models for image generation.

 ## Table of Contents
 - [Introduction](#introduction)